McDavid scores twice as surging Oilers beat Flyers 4-1

+Mikko Koskinen made 31 saves and is 7-0-0 on home ice this season.
+Edmonton has won six straight at Rogers Place to improve to 10-4-1 at home.

+"You always want to make your own rink a tough building to play in," Draisaitl said.
+"We have struggled with that a little bit the seasons before that.
+We have been really good at home of late and hopefully we can keep that going."

-Alex Chiasson and Adam Larsson also scored for the Oilers (18-12-3), who have won five of six and are 8-1-1 in their last 10 games.
-They improved to 9-2-2 under new coach Ken Hitchcock.
+Alex Chiasson and Adam Larsson also scored for the Oilers (18-12-3), who have won five of six overall and are 8-1-1 in their last 10 games.
+They moved to 9-2-2 under new coach Ken Hitchcock.

-Edmonton goalie Mikko Koskinen made 31 saves and is 7-0-0 on home ice this season.

 Sean Couturier was initially credited with Philadelphia's goal before it was given to Jakub Voracek after the game.
 The Flyers (12-14-4) have lost three in a row and six of eight.

+"We weren't playing bad hockey, just a couple of mistakes here and there and it's in the back of the net and you're chasing again," captain Claude Giroux said.
+"The third period we played great again, but we're just chasing every game."

-Edmonton got on the board with 7½ minutes remaining in the first period when Draisaitl fed the puck in front to Chiasson, who beat goalie Anthony Stolarz for his career-high 14th of the season.
-Chiasson's previous best came in the 2013-14 season over 79 games with Dallas.
+Edmonton got on the board with 7½ minutes remaining in the first period when Draisaitl fed the puck in front to Chiasson, who beat goalie Anthony Stolarz for his career-high 14th goal of the season in his 27th game.
+Chiasson's previous best came in 2013-14 over 79 games with Dallas.

+The 28-year-old Montreal native won a Stanley Cup with Washington last season, but came to the Oilers on a training camp audition.

+"When you win a Cup, it is a little surprising he didn't have a deal or nothing," McDavid said.
+"He came in on a PTO and worked hard and earned a job and has been having a great year.
+I couldn't be happier for him.
+He is a fun guy to play with.
+He has a knack for scoring and is finding a way to get open."

 The Oilers added to their lead at exactly the same point in the middle period when McDavid banked a shot from behind the net off Stolarz's rear end for his 18th.